DrHughHarvey/gpt3_radreports/README.md

 `cd /your/path/to/the/root/gpt3`
 Install the requirements package
 `pip install -r api/requirements.txt`
-Save a file named openai.cfg into your api folder containing your API secret key as such - use TextEdit to create the file containing the following line:
+Open TextEdit and Save a file named openai.cfg into your api folder containing your API secret key using the folliwng line:
 `OPENAI_KEY=sk-INSERTKEYHERE`
 Link your gpt3 virtual environment to the config file containing the API key.
 `OPENAI_CONFIG=/YOUR/PATH/TO/THE/CONFIG/FILE/api/openai.cfg`